Prague Attractions

 Jewish Quarter Prague history

-The Jewish Quarter Prague stands as a memory of the miserable conditions the Jews have had to endure for centuries.
+The Jewish Quarter of Prague stands as a memory of the miserable conditions the Jews have had to endure for centuries.

 In the 20th Century, when Hitler declared Jews as an ‘extinct’ race, the Jewish Quarter welcomed new changes to preserve the history and culture of those who resided there.